-With the growing popularity of artificial intelligence (AI), we are often asked “can a computer create this metadata for our business?”
+With the growing popularity of artificial intelligence (AI), we are often asked, “can a computer create this metadata for our business?”

 Because we get this question about human-generated and/or machine-generated metadata quite often, we decided to look at all of the companies that offer keywording services, image recognition and/or video recognition as possible ways of outsource metadata creation.
 A few months ago, this list started with over 100 companies.
 While looking into image and video recognition companies, we noticed about one-third of these companies were acquired by large companies (some start with the letter A, F, G, I, M or V…among others) over a period of a few months.
 Then, there were less than 60 companies to be found.
 Apparently, we are not the only ones that find this interesting.

 Over the past few weeks, we decided to reach out to all these existing companies globally.
 If they had an email address and an online presence, they likely received our request.
 Since we are vendor neutral, we do not partner with nor prefer any company.
 Some chose to ignore our request.
 Some very politely declined.
 A few were “too busy.”
-Most companies were given a month to schedule a 30 minute call.
+Most companies were given a month to schedule a 30-minute call.
 Some could not make that happen.

 A few hundred emails later, we were able to interview people who lead their companies from across the world in keywording services, image recognition and/or video recognition.

-To further efforts in remaining vendor neutral, all the interviews recorded to date are being released in one day (we learned this from another content provider who releases an entire original series in one day).
+To further efforts in the remaining vendor neutral, all the interviews recorded to date are being released in one day (we learned this from another content provider who releases an entirely original series in one day).
 Every interview was conducted independently of each other.
 No one interviewed was told who else was interviewed.
 While most of the questions were the same, most of the answers were quite different.
-Most of these interviews are more practical than technical and some go more depth.
+Most of these interviews are more practical than technical, and some go more depth.
 After the interview, the audio was edited, reviewed and transcribed.
 All of these audio interviews are now free to listen, read, share and learn from.

 http://tagging.tech is focused on A) keywording services, B) image recognition, C) video recognition and where these intersect.
 The intended audiences are all who are curious, anyone who is unaware of these services, those with preconceived notions about this, anyone interested in looking and/or companies who presently use any of these businesses.